IBM's latest retirement move is bad for workers

 For loyal workers, the shift means 11 lost months every year of opportunity for dollar-cost averaged contributions and potential investment growth.
 And it makes the 401(k) plan less valuable to employees who leave IBM - either on their own or through layoff or disability.
 They’ll lose the entire match for that year.

-“This change reflects our continuing commitment to invest in our employee 401(k) plans while maintaining business competitiveness in a challenging economic environment,” said an IBM spokesman.
-“IBM’s 401(k) plans remain among the best in the industry.”

-In addition to employer contributions ranging from 6 percent to 10 percent of salary, the spokesman noted that IBM makes automatic contributions even for employees who do not contribute to the plan themselves.

 IBM is widely viewed as an employee benefits trend-setter.
-The company last made retirement plan headlines in 2008 when it replaced its defined benefit pension plan with a cutting-edge 401(k) plan featuring very generous matching contributions -- depending on hire date and years of service -- low fees and access to free financial advice.
+The company last made retirement plan headlines in 2008 when it replaced its defined benefit pension plan with a cutting-edge 401(k) plan featuring very generous matching contributions ranging from six to ten percent - depending on hire date and years of service -- low fees and access to free financial advice.

 Today, IBM's 401(k) plan is the largest private sector defined contribution plan in the country, with $37.6 billion in assets.
 It is the 14th-best, according to the annual ranking of top 30 plans released this week by Brightscope, which rates and analyzes plans (here).